12th Dec 2023

 So how do you prevent impersonator and APP fraud?

-Your best defence against this type of fraud is a robust identity verification system (asking the customer/supplier to confirm details not readily available or unique to your relationship) and a dual control system for payments, where two people must approve payments or changes to payment information.
+Your best defence against this type of fraud is a robust identity verification system (asking the customer or supplier to confirm details not readily available or unique to your relationship) and a dual control system for payments, where two people must approve payments or changes to payment information.

 Internal fraud